-Are you spending too much time searching for the best tools to use in your online business?
+Are you spending too much time searching for the best tools to use in your entrepreneurial online business?
 Well, hopefully, your search can now come to an end.
 This post lists 38 amazing and must-use tools for internet entrepreneurs like you!

-So, to save you a ton of time, money, and heartache in finding the right tools for your online business, below is a list of the best online tools that have helped me in my blogging, freelancing, and entrepreneurial journey so far.
+So, to save you a ton of time, money, and heartache in finding the right tools for your online business, below is a list of the best online tools that have helped me in my blogging, freelancing, and entrepreneurial journey far.

-Chances are you're already using some of these tools yourself, but perhaps there’s a few in here that are waiting to be discovered.
+Chances are you're already using some of these tools yourself, but perhaps there are a few in here that are waiting to be discovered.

 Let's start with the basic essentials needed for creating the perfect website, be it for your small startup company or your personal brand business.

-- WordPress – The best and most versatile website building platform on the web.
-WordPress now powers 30% of all websites on the world wide web.
+WordPress - The best and most versatile website building platform on the web.
+WordPress now powers40% of all websites on the world wide web.

-- WooCommerce – A fully customizable e-commerce platform for your WordPress website.
+WooCommerce - A fully customizable e-commerce platform for your WordPress website.
 Sell almost anything you want online, from physical goods to digital downloads.
 There is also a range of extensions available for WooCommerce.

 Now, let's take a look at the best 'email' tools every entrepreneur should use.

-- Thrive Leads - The most advanced email opt-in form builder and list building plugin for WordPress, period.
+Thrive Leads - The most advanced email opt-in form builder and list building plugin for WordPress, period.
 Thrive Leads comes with built-in advanced targeting and A/B split testing engine, conversion reports, and metric tools, plus more.
 This is the plugin we use on Magnet4Blogging.

-- Thrive Architect - A game-changing point, click, drag and drop, landing page builder plugin for WordPress.
-Magnet4Blogging’s homepage was designed and built using Thrive Architect.
+Thrive Architect - A game-changing point, click, drag and drop, landing page builder plugin for WordPress.
+I have built several landing pages here on Magnet4Blogging using Thrive Architect.

-- MailChimp – One of the most cost-effective and reliable email marketing providers you can use for growing your internet business.
+MailChimp - One of the most cost-effective and reliable email marketing service providers you can use for growing your internet business.

 With the tools and services I've already mentioned above, you can do a lot of damage and grow a great business online.